ncatlab/nlab-content/pages/2582.md

 ## Construction by co-killing of homotopy groups ##

-The whitehead tower may be constructed by iteratively [[co-killing homotopy groups]]:
+The whitehead tower may be constructed by iteratively [[co-killing]] homotopy groups:

 start with the map